Francis Street (cricketer)

 Francis Edward Street (16 February 1851 – 4 June 1928) was an English cricketer who played in four first-class matches for Kent County Cricket Club during the mid-1870s.
-He was a right-handed batsman who played regular club cricket for a range of sides as a prolific batsman.
+He was a right-handed batsman who played regular club cricket.

 Street was born at Hampstead in Middlesex in 1851, the son of Henry and Jane Street.
 His father was a solicitor.
-Street was educated at Uppingham School where he played cricket in the school side.
-He played club cricket for Uppingham Rovers, a strong side during the 1880s, as well as other amateur sides such as Beckenham, Free Foresters, Incogniti and MCC.
+Street was educated at Uppingham School where he played cricket in the school team.
+He played club cricket for Uppingham Rovers in the 1880s, and for other amateur teams such as Beckenham, Free Foresters, Incogniti, and Marylebone Cricket Club (MCC).

-Living for a time at Brasted in Kent, he made his first-class debut for the county side in 1875 against Derbyshire, making two further appearances the same year against Sussex and playing in the return match against Derbyshire.
+Living for a time at Brasted in Kent, he made his first-class debut for Kent in 1875 against Derbyshire, making two further appearances the same year against Sussex and playing in the return match against Derbyshire.
 He played his final first-class appearance in 1877 against Nottinghamshire.
 Street had little success in his four appearances, scoring just 21 runs, with a high score of 12.
 He was described in Scores and Biographies as "A promising bat and good field, generally taking long-leg or cover-point."

 Street worked as a chartered accountant.
 He married Sarah Partridge in 1883; the couple had five children.
 He died at Armidale, New South Wales in 1928 aged 77 whilst visiting Australia.